AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 ## Prerequisites

 In order to use this guide, you will need Firefly Services credentials, consisting of a CLIENT_ID  and CLIENT_SECRET  value.
 The code for this guide will make use of the Firefly REST API via Node.js, but could be done in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).
-The code demonstrated uses both imports and top-level await, so either save your sample as a .mjs file or use `"type":"module"` in your package.json.
+The code demonstrated uses both imports and top-level await, so either save your sample as a `.mjs` file or use `"type":"module"` in your `package.json`.

 ## Working with Reference Images